MACC/ACCT in London, Paris and Rome

 - Both courses must be taken concurrently

-- 14 nights double occupancy hotel accommodations in 3 of the most expensive cities in the world
+- 14 nights double occupancy hotel accommodations

 - 1 group tour in each city